TMJPEngineering/sidenav/README.md

 # Angular Directive SideNav
 Responsive, Angular powered sidenav plugin.

 Angular Sidenav uses CSS and native angular (no jqlite or jquery).
-It generate sidebar navigation and give the user the option to place the sidenav on the left, right or bottom side of the screen.
+It generates sidebar navigation and give the user the option to place the sidenav on the left, right or bottom side of the screen.

 ### Sample Structure
 ```html